VinPassed

 Common Florida Used Car Myths

-False.
-Florida has no cooling-off period on a used-car purchase.
+✓ Truth: False.
+Florida has no cooling-off period and no 30-day return right on a used-car purchase.
 Once you sign, the deal is final unless the dealer wrote a cancellation right into the contract.

 If Something Went Wrong: Remedies and Damages

 If you have already bought and discovered a problem, here is how to think about your next move, fastest and cheapest first.
+Two honest limits up front: Florida gives you no right to return the car, and it has no used-car lemon law.
+Everything below works by recovery, not return, through fraud-based claims, agency complaints, and negotiation.
 None of this is legal advice, and a Florida consumer attorney can tell you quickly whether a claim is worth pursuing; many evaluate a case for free.

 Before you do anything this week

-Take a breath first: a Florida fraud claim generally has a four-year window, so you almost certainly have time to do this right rather than fast.
-Do not sign anything new, return to the dealer to “fix the paperwork,” or accept a quick payoff without reading exactly what it releases, because settling a demand can permanently end your claim.
+Take a breath first: a Florida fraud claim generally has a four-year window.
+You almost certainly have time to do this right rather than fast.
+Do not sign anything new, return to the dealer to “fix the paperwork,” or accept a quick payoff without reading exactly what it releases.
+Settling a demand can permanently end your claim.
 If the dealer offers to make it right, that can be good, but understand the terms before you agree.
 The demand-letter rules that control all of this are explained in the FAQ below.

 1